briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-required by ordinance, resolution, or rules and regulations adopted by the Municipality or the Tax Administrator, and provided that the taxpayer or tax return preparer filing the generic form otherwise complies with the provisions of this Chapter and any of the Municipality’s ordinances, resolutions, or rules and regulations governing the filing of returns, reports, or documents.
+required by ordinance, resolution, or rules and regulations adopted by the Municipality or the Tax Administrator, and provided that the taxpayer or tax return preparer filing the generic form otherwise complies with the provisions of this Chapter and any of the Municipality's ordinances, resolutions, or rules and regulations governing the filing of returns, reports, or documents.

 ### Filing via Ohio Business Gateway.